Ylianst/ESP-IQ2020/documentation/ace.md

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/34c13270-c80d-43e1-808c-b342e6a9cd72)

-You will see a new screen on your remote that looks like this:
+You will see a new screen on your remote that looks like this.
+The "Salt System Status" is set by Home Assistant, but read-only on the remote.
+Other values can be changes on both remote and Home Assistant.

 ![image](https://github.com/Ylianst/ESP-IQ2020/assets/1319013/09665e9a-f9d7-43c2-b364-45ced6b1492d)